 Here’s what we had at Walnut Persian restaurant

-The menu, to be honest, was a bit same-y.
+The Walnut Persian restaurant Manchester menu, was a bit same-y.
 Lots of kebabs in different meat combos and some stew dishes.
 Just to balance things out, I convinced my dinner dates to order a meze mixed platter, which came with a multitude of sauces and bread.

 One small whinge… I was hoping there’d be complimentary bread to start while we order.
 Maybe I was spoiled by London, but that was the norm at every single Middle Eastern restaurant we dined at, usually with a sauce and/or pickle side.